 Here’s how to color a turkey, and end up with a very cool looking work of art.
 Sgraffito is the art of scratching color away to reveal something underneath.

-- Heavy drawing paper
+- Multimedia paper

-- Oil pastels, I like the soft Portfolio brand
+- Oil pastels, I recommend Portfolio brand*

 - Wood sticks or craft sticks for scratching

 - Cover ALL of the turkey and background with a thick layer of oil pastel.

 - Color over EVERYTHING with a black oil pastel.

 - Use a scratching tool to scrape away the black.

 - Finish scratching all so you can see your turkey.